Dosoris Island

-West Island, is a 46-acre private island in Glen Cove, Long Island, New York.
+West Island is a 46-acre private island in Glen Cove, Long Island, New York.
 West Island, the official name of the island, was referred to as "Dosoris Island" up until around the year 1900.
-It has also unofficially been called Salutation Island, Dana's Island, and Cavalier Island, at different points in time.
+It has also unofficially been called Salutation Island, Dana's Island, and Cavalier Island at different points in time.

 It is located on the North Shore of Long Island across from East Island and bordering the Long Island Sound.

-The island is presently owned by Margo Walker, a real estate broker and socialite.

-General Nathaniel Coles Jr., a descendant of Robert Coles, bred the thoroughbred horse, American Eclipse on West Island.
+General Nathaniel Coles Jr., a descendant of Robert Coles, bred the thoroughbred horse American Eclipse on West Island.
 American Eclipse was an undefeated American Thoroughbred racehorse in the early nineteenth century.

 History

 The land was originally granted by King George I and purchased by Peter Caverley/Cavalier in 1721 for 200 pounds.

 The home was passed down to Reverend Benjamin Woolsey of Southold, New York, from his wife, Abigail's father, John Taylor (who also acquired East Island).
 Both West and East Island became part of Reverend Woosley's farm, which he called Dosoris.

 In Latin, 'Dosoris' translates to 'Wife's Dowry,' so named by the Rev. Benjamin Woolsey for the house he built there in 1745 on the island that became his when he married Abigail Taylor.
 Rev. Benjamin Woosley died in 1756 and the property was passed down to his two sons, Benjamin and Colonel Melancthon Taylor Woolsey, however Colonel Woolsey would soon perish himself, being killed at Ticonderoga in the campaign against the French in the French and Indian War.

 Brothers, Samuel and Steven Taber purchased West Island in 1857.
-On April 6, 1896, West Island was acquired by Charles A. Dana, editor and co-owner of The New York Sun, and under him, Dosoris became, "probably Long Island's most famous country place" He built his summer retreat there to years later, which he called "Wings".
+On April 6, 1896, West Island was acquired by Charles A. Dana, editor and co-owner of the New York Sun, and under him, Dosoris became, "probably Long Island's most famous country place".
+He built his summer retreat there to years later, which he called "Wings".
 The land was partitioned by Dana's heirs upon his death.